 When teeth become severely decayed, treatment to save the tooth will require more than a simple filling.
-At Polar Dental, we do our best to help your maintain your natural healthy smile.
-Crowns provide patients the ability to save as much of the tooth structure as possible.
-A crown is in essence a 'cap' designed specially for the individual tooth, encasing it in protective material to prevent further damage.
-Dental crowns may also be used to protect teeth that are cracked, or to restore a tooth's functionality.
+At Polar Dental, we do our best to help you maintain your natural healthy smile.
+Crowns provide patients with the ability to save as much of the tooth structure as possible.
+A crown is, in essence, a 'cap' designed especially for the individual tooth, encasing it in protective material to prevent further damage.
+Dental crowns may also be used to protect teeth that are cracked or to restore a tooth's functionality.

 If a tooth has severe decay, it is likely to fracture and lose a considerable amount of tooth substance.
 Worse yet, the tooth may continue to fracture below the gum line making its restoration difficult and in some cases even impossible.

 Crowns can be made of gold, porcelain-fused-to-metal, or all porcelain.
 Each material has its own advantages such as aesthetics, strength and durability.
 Your dentist will help you determine which material is ideal for your case.